 15 Unusual Things You Can Find In London City Churches

-There’s an incredible 47 churches within London’s square mile.
-Each with their own history and often some special quirk up their sleeve.
+Each has their own history and often some special quirk up their sleeve.
 From ancient relics to pop-up gardens and cutting edge sculpture to 17th century shoes, there’s plenty of surprises to be found inside London City Churches.

 Here’s 15 of the most unusual…